Read the Passage: Revelation 20

 Rev. 20–22 contains John’s seventh and final telling of the story of history, focusing especially on the judgment of Satan.
 The framework of this narrative is this: Jesus’ first coming, Satan being bound, Satan being loosed and rebelling, and Jesus’ second coming.
 In Rev. 20:1–3 John sees an angel bind Satan with a chain and cast him into a pit for 1,000 years “so that he should deceive the nations no more till the thousand years were finished” (Rev. 20:3).
 This is a picture of the present curbing of the work of Satan in the world and the present spread of God’s kingdom (cf. Luke 10:17–18) that is made possible through Jesus’ atonement.
 This is not to say that Satan currently has no influence; rather, it is to say the mission enterprise is presently resulting in the world-wide, incremental, growth of the church.
 While Satan still influences the world, he cannot deceive all of the nations.

 Whereas Rev. 20:1–3 describes the curtailing of the power of Satan during the time between Jesus’ first and second comings, Rev. 20:4–6 teaches about the empowering and ruling of the saints during this same time.
 Here John sees saints—specifically martyred believers and others who did not conform to the world—sitting on thrones and reigning with Jesus.
-Those John sees have passed away; yet, are described as having experienced “the first resurrection” (Rev. 20:5), which is salvation or, perhaps, translation to heaven.
+Those John sees have passed away; yet, are described as having experienced “the first resurrection” (Rev. 20:5), which is salvation and eventual translation to heaven.
 These, then, are saints who have died and reign in heaven with Christ.
 Unbelievers who have passed away do “not live again” (Rev. 20:5), but await the second death, which is the final judgment at Jesus’ second coming.
 John notes the second death has no power over believers, who need not fear future judgment, for Jesus’ atonement has paid for their sins.

 Satanic Rebellion (20:7–10)